VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 Exponential-lognormal mixture model
 +++++++++++++++++++++++++++++++++++

-*ksrates* implements a custom made exponential-lognormal mixture model (ELMM) algorithm for analyzing whole-paranome *K*:sub:`S` distributions.
-The exponential component is used to model the L-shaped background *K*:sub:`S` distribution generated by small-scale duplications, while one or more lognormal components are used to model WGD peaks.
+*ksrates* implements a custom exponential-lognormal mixture model (ELMM) algorithm for analyzing whole-paranome *K*:sub:`S` distributions.
+The exponential component is used to model the L-shaped background of a whole-paranome *K*:sub:`S` distribution generated by small-scale duplications, while one or more lognormal components are used to model potential WGD peaks.

 Since adequate initialization of the component parameters is crucial for obtaining decent mixture modeling results, *ksrates* uses three different initialization approaches and ultimately chooses the best one based on BIC: